Translations

 Winders” 11, Version 22H2

 Ever since 9/22/2022, “Microcrap” has been wanting me to install the optional Windows 11, version 22H2 (otherwise known as the “dreaded 22H2”).
-In brief, I had to rollback that optional install of 9/22/2022.
-The dreaded 22H2 did not allow my Windows Live Mail 2012 (email software) to work properly – as it had been doing for years.
+In brief, I had to roll back that optional installation from 9/22/2022.
+The dreaded 22H2 did not allow the Windows Live Mail 2012 (email software) to work properly, as it had been doing for years.

-Early on the morning of Friday, 1/27/2023, I had awakened my desktop computer, as usual.
-I went to the kitchen, to start coffee brewing and to make my bowl of cereal.
+Early on Friday morning, 1/27/2023, I awakened my desktop computer as usual.
+I went to the kitchen to start coffee brewing and to make a bowl of cereal.
 I wasn't gone long.
 When I returned to my home office, I was shocked!
-The “Winders” 11 software had already started a forced install of the dreaded 22H2!
-(The install had been optional, which I had been ignoring, for four months.)
+The “Winders” 11 software had already started a forced installation of the dreaded 22H2!
+The installation had been optional, which I had been ignoring for four months.

 In expected fashion, once completed, the dreaded 22H2 did not allow Windows Live Mail 2012 (email software) to work correctly.

-My public complaint to “Microcrap,” specifically, is that updates should always work with older “Microcrap” software, such as Windows Live Mail 2012.
-Six full days, off and on, of my life, from 1/27/2023 to 2/1/2023 were wasted, in frustrated efforts – until Thunderbird worked!
+My public complaint to “Microcrap,” specifically, was that updates should always work with older “Microcrap” software, such as Windows Live Mail 2012.
+Six full days of my life, off and on from 1/27/2023 to 2/1/2023, were wasted in frustrated efforts, until Thunderbird worked!

 New Thunderbird

 With the need to use other email software, I began to seek options.
 I require software that will store emails on my desktop computer.
-(Emails are backed up on an external drive and on a secure website storage platform.)
+Emails are also backed up on an external drive and on a secure website storage platform.

 Initially, I selected eM Client software.
-Unfortunately, after five days (1/28/2023 – 2/1/2023) of various attempts, that software refused to cooperate completely with my one “Comcrap” (another monopoly that needs to be segmented) and my two Juno email accounts.
-On 2/1/2023, the kind gentleman, whom I had allowed access to my computer, indicated that not even he could get eM Client to work properly. eM Client lost the chance to make $59.95 off me, after my 30-day trial period.
+Unfortunately, after five days (1/28–2/1/2023) of various attempts, that software refused to cooperate completely with my one “Comcrap” (another monopoly that needs to be segmented) email account and two Juno email accounts.
+On 2/1/2023, the kind gentleman, whom I had allowed access to my computer, indicated that not even he could get eM Client to work properly.
+Thus, eM Client lost the chance to earn $59.95 after my 30-day trial period.

 Conclusion

-As of 4:12 PM today, analytics informs me that, in the last seven days, this website had 586 total views.
-The total views, by nation, were as follows:
+As of 4:12 PM today, this website's analytics show that, in the last seven days, this website had 586 total views.
+The total views by nation were as follows:

-For the last six days, “Microcrap” frustrated me, due to their forced install of the dreaded 22H2.
+For the last six days, “Microcrap” frustrated me due to their forced installation of the dreaded 22H2.
 Thankfully, Mozilla's Thunderbird email software came to the rescue.

-My readers are welcome to share the content of this email, in effort to educate “Microcrap.”
+Readers are welcome to share the content of this email in an effort to educate “Microcrap.”
 They need to be educated.

 No comments: